 A professional website is a must, and so is a Google+ page if you are fishing for local clients.
 But just like fishing, you still need to use the right ‘bait’ at the right time.
 Aim to write a new blog post each month, maintain an active social media presence and work on building a distinctive online persona.

-Stanley Hong, Thomson Reuters Web Content Editor offers some great advice on Legal website design.
-Read full article Tips to turn your legal website into your best asset
+Stanley Hong, our web content editor, offers some great advice on legal website design.
+Read the full article: Tips to Turn Your Legal Website into Your Best Asset

 5. Be a good listener